hasura/graphql-engine/docs/graphql/manual/schema/computed-fields.rst

 .. code-block:: plpgsql

-      -- 'hasura_session' will be session argument
-      CREATE OR REPLACE FUNCTION article_liked_by_user(article_row article, hasura_session json) RETURNS boolean AS $$
+      -- 'hasura_session' will be the session argument CREATE OR REPLACE FUNCTION article_liked_by_user(article_row article, hasura_session json) RETURNS boolean AS $$
       SELECT EXISTS (